Survivor Centered Programs

 Arts-Based Survivor Centered Programming

 Please join us each fall semester at Ohio University as we use art to communicate the diversity of survivors' experiences.
-Events to date have included a viewing of The Monument Quilt that filled Peden Stadium (October 2017), the What Were You Wearing exhibit (available online through the link provided, and available to tour on regional and extension campuses following its Athens debut in August 2018).
+Events to date have included a viewing of The Monument Quilt that filled Peden Stadium (October 2017), the What Were You Wearing exhibit, and Through the Survivors' Lens.

 Identifying Rape Culture and How to Respond